amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

   }
 {% endcodeblock %}

-As you can see, we are using a `Queue` where the first node in is also the first node to be visited (FIFO).
+As you can see, we are using a `Queue` where the first node is also the first node to be visited (FIFO).
 You can find the [Queue implementation here](https://github.com/amejiarosario/dsa.js-data-structures-algorithms-javascript/blob/5628a2772513a05ceb3f088976b81914c9951fd2/src/data-structures/queues/queue.js#L47).

-We are as well using [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), notice the `*` in front of the function.
+We are using [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), notice the `*` in front of the function.
 This generator iterates one value at a time.
-That's useful for large graphs (millions of nodes) because in most cases you don't need to visit every single node.
+That's useful for large graphs (millions of nodes) because you don't need to visit every single node in most cases.

 This an example of how to use the BFS that we just created: